 5. crunchbase / cb insights - broad and accessible

-- you want deals before they're deals → frontrun ($99/mo vs enterprise quotes elsewhere).
+- you want deals before they're deals → frontrun (from $49/mo vs enterprise quotes elsewhere).

 - you want the whole market mapped → harmonic or inven.